Mixture Quantiles Estimated by Constrained Linear Regression: Introduction

-We studied asymptotic properties of the estimator and demonstrated that the estimator is asymptotically minimum $q$-Wasserstein (Kantorovich–Rubinstein) distance estimator, when the error function is $L_q$ norm\footnote{To avoid confusion between $p$ in probability and $p$ in $L_p$ norm, we use $q$ for the norm.}.
-This is proved by viewing the objective function of the optimization as a Monte Carlo integration of the difference between two quantile functions.
-Different from \cite{Bassetti2,Bassetti, Bernton}, the objective function in our approach is not the $q$-Wasserstein distance between the empirical quantile function and the model in the nonasymptotic case.
-The convergence of the objective value to the Wasserstein distance allows for the parameter estimation and the goodness-of-fit test in one shot, since the Wasserstein distance can be used for goodness-of-fit test \citep{Barrio,Panaretos}.
-We also prove the consistency of the estimator using theorems developed for minimum distance estimator in \cite{Newey2}.
-We proved the asymptotic normality of the estimator with a fixed number of quantiles using order statistics \citep{Rao}.
-This is a special case of the result in \cite{LaRiccia1}.
+We study asymptotic properties of the estimator and show that, when the error function is the $L_q$ norm, the estimator is asymptotically a minimum $q$-Wasserstein (Kantorovich–Rubinstein) distance estimator.
+This result follows by viewing our optimization objective as a Monte Carlo approximation of the integral that defines the difference between two quantile functions.
+In the nonasymptotic case our objective is not the exact $q$-Wasserstein distance between the empirical quantile function and the model; nevertheless, the objective value converges to the Wasserstein distance asymptotically.
+This convergence allows the estimator to serve both parameter estimation and goodness-of-fit testing, since the Wasserstein distance has been used for goodness-of-fit tests \citep{Barrio, Panaretos}.
+We also establish consistency using general results for minimum distance estimators \citep{Newey2}, and we prove asymptotic normality of the estimator (for a fixed number of quantiles) by exploiting properties of order statistics \citep{Rao}.
+The latter is a special case of the result in \cite{LaRiccia1}.

-Alternatively, the distance between the model and the empirical quantile function at sample probabilities can be viewed as the sum of horizontal distances of sample points to the straight line $y=x$ in a quantile-quantile plot (Q-Q plot).
-Thus the fitted model makes the sample points as close to $y=x$ as possible. \cite{Loy2016QQplot} uses Q-Q plots for hypothesis testing.
+The distance measured at sample probabilities can also be interpreted geometrically: it equals the sum of horizontal distances from the sample points to the line $y=x$ in a Q–Q plot.
+Hence the fitted model brings sample points as close as possible to the identity line.
+Q–Q plots have previously been used for hypothesis testing \citep{Loy2016QQplot}.

-We use constraints and regularization in regression to improve out-of-sample performance for small datasets.
-Cardinality constraint limits the maximum number of basis functions selected from a large number of candidates.
-Mixed integer linear programming (MILP) solvers are very effective for such problems.
-We compare numerical performance of the suggested algorithm with LASSO regression \citep{Santosa1986lasso,Tibshirani1996lasso}.
+Quantile-based models have gained popularity because they provide distinct statistical and computational advantages compared to density-based methods.
+For a wide range of applications including time series and uncertainty quantification, and recent algorithmic developments, see for example \cite{zhao2025distributed, frizzo2025quantile, vedula2025quantile, deng2025quest, redivo2025mixtures}.